ashiz123/appointment-booking-app/README.md

 # Appointment booking system
-This is full stack appointment booking system creating with MERN
+This is full stack appointment booking system creating with MERN tech.

 ## Purpose